SuadeLabs/fire/faqs.md

 ---

 ### Is FIRE a data model for my database?
 No. The FIRE Data Format is designed to define the format and definition for the transmission of data rather than the storage of that data.
-Financial institution data as a whole lends itself naturally to a relational data model.
-Depending on the use-case, FIRE data might be better stored in a non-relational or denormalised form.
+Financial data as a whole does lend itself naturally to a relational data model, but depending on the use-case, FIRE data might be better stored in a non-relational, graph or denormalised form.

 ### Given that FIRE is not a data model recipe, why do you have multiple schemas and relational ids that suggests an underlying relational table design?
 There are a few reasons for separating data into "normalised" components: